 There’s no need to travel far to see abandoned settlements and industrial ruins.
-We have plenty of amazing sites right here in the Keystone State.
-Explore some off-the-beaten paths, now uninhabited places that are guaranteed to ignite your imagination.
+We have plenty of amazing sites right here in the Keystone State!
+Explore some off-the-beaten paths, now uninhabited places that are guaranteed to pique your curiosity.

 You can almost hear the voices of Peter Armstrong and his religious followers as you stroll along the streets of Celestia and the banks of nearby Celestial Lake.
 While the building foundations are all that remain of the small, abandoned settlement, it’s easy to see why the site fulfilled the settlers’ vision of a peace-filled utopia!

-You just might think you’re in a fairy tale when you walk among the ruins of the estate known as Lytlecote and renamed Oak Knoll.
-Nestled among the trees of Crum Woods, remnants of a stunning Italian water garden are all that remain of the formerly beautiful estate — testament to those who lovingly cared for the property once upon a time.
+You just might think you’re in a fairy tale when you walk among the ruins of the estate known as Lytlecote, laterrenamed Oak Knoll.
+Nestled among the trees of Crum Woods, remnants of a stunning Italian water garden are all that remain of the ground’s beautiful estate — testament to those who lovingly cared for the property once upon a time.

-They were used for just 11 years from 1893 to 1904, but the nine vertical kilns of the Coplay Cement Company marked a major technological revolution that enabled the United States to become the world’s leading producer of cement — four times its nearest competitor.
+Used for just 11 years from 1893 to 1904, the nine vertical kilns of the Coplay Cement Company marked a major technological revolution, enabling the United States to become the world’s leading producer of cement — four times its nearest competitor.
 The 90-foot Coplay Cement Company Kilns now stand as sentinels, bearing witness to the creativity and ingenuity of the company and its brilliant founder.

 To learn about more Pennsylvania ruins, check out the visitPA website.
 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don't forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.